Video Audition Information

 VIDEO AUDITION REQUIREMENTS BY PROGRAM:

-In BAA's Major-based programs students choose attend in one of three Majors: Voice, Acting, or Dance.
+Winter Workshop, and Summer Intensives Sessions One, Two and Three are part of BAA's Major-based programs students choose attend in one of three Majors: Voice, Acting, or Dance.
 The major determines your focus and what you will perform for your final industry showcase (Voice Majors perform a short musical theatre selection, Acting Majors perform a short monologue, and Dance Majors perform a short solo theatre dance combination).
 You may audition for and be accepted into multiple Majors, but you will eventually declare only one Major per program you attend.
 And, yes: you will have the opportunity to choose Elective classes in all three specialties still to improve your triple threat skills.
 Find below what you need to prepare for your audition in the major(s) of your choice:

 • Two contrasting 16 – 32 bar musical theatre selections (one of the two pieces may be a pop-rock selection) that demonstrate vocal range, musicianship, and performance skills.
 Live accompaniment is preferred although music tracks are also acceptable.
 No a cappella singing, please.
 Submit solo material only; we will NOT be able to accept duets, trios, or group numbers as audition material.